Death of Chanel Petro-Nixon: Arrest

 In June 2016, Brooklyn District Attorney Kenneth Thompson announced that former Crown Heights resident Veron Primus had been formally charged with Petro-Nixon's murder.
 Primus had been a school friend of Petro-Nixon's and it was later found that he was the friend she was meeting at Applebee's on the day she disappeared.
 It was reported that he was considered a suspect from day one, but there had not been enough evidence to lead to an arrest.

 Some years after Petro-Nixon's murder, Primus had also served time in prison for violating a restraining order and was deported to St. Vincent and the Grenadines, following his release.
 In 2016, while in St. Vincent, he became a suspect in the abduction of one woman and the murder of another.
 While investigating these crimes, St. Vincent authorities found new evidence linking Primus to Petro-Nixon's murder.
 They contacted New York investigators, who traveled to the island and were then able to issue an indictment.

-As of 2024, Primus is being held in St. Vincent, awaiting trial for the unrelated murder of a 33-year-old estate agent named Sharleen Greaves.
+As of 2024, Primus is imprisoned in St. Vincent, where he was convicted and sentenced to 34 years imprisonment for the unrelated murder of a 33-year-old estate agent named Sharleen Greaves.
 Thompson stated that he wished for Primus to be returned to the United States and stand trial for Petro-Nixon's murder.